-Figure 12-23.
+Figure 12-22.
 A basic design sketch

 In this example, Employee Handbook, Library, and News are grouped together as the major areas of the web site.
 Search/Browse and Guidelines/Policies make up the page navigation bar.
 The News area defines space for a dynamic Java-based news panel.
-This sketch may not look much different from a wireframe.
-In fact, the team may have begun with an information architect's wireframe, then iterated on the design until arriving at this sketch, which in turn may be the basis for a revised and final wireframe.